-REGIONAL STRATEGIC TDM PRIORITIES & ACTIONS
+V. REGIONAL STRATEGIC TDM PRIORITIES & ACTIONS

 TDM priorities serve as objectives that align regional goals and performance measures with local and regional implementation.
 Priorities were established through the Stakeholder Priority-Setting Workshop and refined with input from the TDM Steering Committee.
-Note, the order in which priorities are presented does not necessarily reflect their importance or the order in which they should be pursued.